 - Lecturing, writing, and consulting in the areas of addiction recovery for the homeless and various issues related to the effective management of Christian nonprofit organizations.

 Michael was a founding board member of Christians in Recovery, an online community for believers in recovery from addictions and other life problems.
 It is now also part of TechMission.
 Michael was also involved with other development projects for web sites and Internet strategies for nonprofit organizations.

 Michael also served on the original online education committee of ACCESS, a professional association for Christians involved in online higher education.

 Because Michael has struggled with addiction himself and grew up in a dysfunctional alcoholic family, he brings a unique perspective to the field of rescue mission counseling.
 Along with his theological training, Michael has training in the principles of substance abuse treatment.
 He has spent hundreds of hours counseling chemically dependent individuals and their family members.

 In 1993, AGRM published a resource entitled A Guide to Effective Rescue Mission Recovery Programs which consists of 12 recordings from his seminars for chaplains, counselors, and program directors and a 250-page manual.
-While aimed at rescue missions, this resource offers helpful resources and useful principles for developing and enhancing residential recovery programs in any setting.
+While aimed at rescue missions, this resource offers helpful information and useful principles for developing and enhancing residential recovery programs in any setting.
 A follow up to this resource entitled First Things First was published in 2000.
 Much of the information from this guide is used in City Vision’s course, Managing Residential Recovery Programs.

 Michael also wrote a column for 15 years for RESCUE magazine.
 Portions of both publications and magazine articles are available online on his blog.
-Recording of his lectures are used in various City Vision University courses.
+Recording of his lectures have been used in various City Vision University courses.